chaunnybby7/ecommerce-backend/README.md

 ## Description

-MySql database and application backend for an e-commerce site.
-Built using MySQL2, Express, Sequelize and dotenv.
+MySQL database and application backend for an e-commerce site.
+Built using MySQL, Express, Sequelize and dotenv.